Project U Move

-Project U Move (stylized in all uppercase) is an American independent analog horror series created, written, directed, and composed by singer-songwriter CG5.
+Project U Move (stylized in all uppercase) is an American independent analog horror series created, written, directed, and composed by musician Charlie Green, better known by the stage name CG5.
 The series consists of 3 episodes, with all three episodes combined as a horror film which was exclusively screened at the Fine Arts Theatre at Beverly Hills, Los Angeles.

 Synopsis

-Project U Move follows a mysterious red cassette tape that haunts anyone who play it.
-The main character, CG5, playing as himself, discovers it and is haunted and traumatized by the event.
-The series follows multiple victims as they discover the tape.
+Project U Move follows the multiple victims of a mysterious red cassette tape that haunts anyone who plays it.

 Promotion and release

 Project U Move was teased on December 31, 2024, at the end of a New Year's Eve livestream in CG5's YouTube channel.
 At the end of the live stream, a pre-recorded video is transitioned revealing the name and release date of the series and Piper Rubio starring as a character.

 The first part was released on January 24, 2025, with its accompanied single "U Move" releasing on January 31, 2025.
 The second part was released on February 21, 2025, with its accompanied single "LALALove" releasing on February 28, 2025.
 The final part was released on March 21, 2025, with the whole EP releasing on March 28, 2025.
 A music video for the track "Entranced" was also released.